 New to the concept of test-driven code search?
 Jump to the Quickstart for a 2 minutes hands-on overview.
 Curious about the technique?
-Head over to the Concepts section.
+Head over to the Concepts section or go through our Tutorial.
 The User's guide documents pytest-nodev usage in details and covers a few more examples.